Malone, MCSE Camarillo, CA (818) 257-0513 email@example.com

 to my mission in preparation, studying and working with local missionaries to

 understand the tasks that would be required of me.
 Working as a missionary for

 two years helped me develop discipline, a work ethic and the people skills I

 Sales Company So.
 El Monte,

 CA. Computer Operator.
 Ran daily

 and monthly computing jobs on the IBM System 3 Mod 10 computer using IBM OCL.
+Documented

 log of every job completed.
 Did some light maintenance programming of various

 sales reports in RPG II.